Pest Control

 1. Wing’s Color & Size

-A termite’s wings are typically a beige, almost vanilla color with the same shape and size as its other wings.
+A termite’s wings are a beige, almost vanilla color with the same shape and size as its other wings.

 2. Length of a Winged Termite

-One large body allows a white ant to be even more easily identified when coupled with their wings design.
+One large body allows a white ant to be even more identified when coupled with their wings design.

 3. Their Antennae